cryham/fan-ctrl/README.md

 * Temperature sensors (DS18B20, optional **)
 * Graphs with RPM or Temperature, auto range, adjustable length (interval)

-* GUI with menu on display, parameters
+* GUI with menu on display, all parameters saved in EEPROM.
 * Keyboard matrix (3x3, 9 keys **)

 * External input pin to toggle fan(s) on/off